Risks and Priorities

 Your ethics profile gives you a clear picture of the risks that ethics presents to your business.
 Now you need to set the priorities for your people to focus on.
 This involves weighing up the impacts that different ethical issues could have on achieving your business objectives.
 That’s where the critical friend role that I often take helps firms to weigh up challenging questions and create a clear set of priorities for the year ahead.

 An ethics plan also needs to satisfy the same criteria (resources, time, priorities) as any other part of a business plan.
 That means realistic judgements about what the business can achieve and by when.
-Here my many years of management experience in insurance will bring a pragmatism to weighing up these considerations.
+Here my many years of management experience will bring a pragmatism to weighing up these considerations.

 An ethics workshop